openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

        Also present for ``edx.forum.response.created`` and
        ``edx.forum.comment.created`` events.

+       The :ref:`student_courseaccessrole` table lists all users who have a privileged role for the course.

    * - ``user_forums_roles``
      - array
      - Identifies a user who does not have discussion management privileges as